-WordPress categories can help make finding information about similar topics on your site easier for visitors.
-Publishing posts under categories also helps to keep you content organized and allows search engines to better index your WordPress site.
+WordPress categories help to make finding information on your site easier for visitors.
+Publishing posts under categories not only helps to keep your content organized, it also improves both your visitor’s search experience and your search engine rankings.

-Learn how to configure and use post categories in WordPress in this tutorial.
+Learn about adding, editing, and deleting categories in this tutorial.

 - 1 Step 1: Configure Your Permalinks